-11 Public Outreach
+Public Outreach

-The BLM's "Blueprint for 21st Century Outdoor Recreation" provides a vision to proactively manage for exceptional and one-of-a kind recreational experiences that invite all to share in the enjoyment and stewardship of their public lands and waters.
-As part of this blueprint the SFO seeks engagement and partnerships with local stakeholders to accomplish mutual public access and recreation objectives.
+The BLM proactively manages exceptional and one-of-a kind recreational experiences that invite all to share in the enjoyment and stewardship of their public lands and waters.
+The SFO seeks engagement and partnerships with local stakeholders to accomplish mutual public access and recreation objectives.